-The CY14B101K stores data to nvSRAM using one of three storage operations:
+The CY14B256K stores data to nvSRAM using one of the three storage operations:

-- 1. Hardware Store activated by HSB
+- 1. Hardware store activated by HSB

-- 2. Software Store activated by an address sequence
+- 2. Software store activated by an address sequence

 - 3. AutoStore on device power down

-AutoStore operation is a unique feature of QuantumTrap technology and is enabled by default on the CY14B101K.
+AutoStore operation is a unique feature of QuantumTrap technology and is enabled by default on the CY14B256K.

-During normal operations, the device draws current from V{CC} to charge a capacitor connected to the V{CAP} pin.
+During normal operation, the device draws current from V{CC} to charge a capacitor connected to the V{CAP} pin.
 This stored charge is used by the chip to perform a single STORE operation.
-If the voltage on the V{CC} pin drops below V{SWITCH} , the part automatically disconnects the V{CAP} pin from V{CC} .
-A STORE operation is initiated with power provided by the V{CAP} capacitor.
+If the voltage on the V{CC} pin drops below V{SWITCH}, the part automatically disconnects the V{CAP} pin from $V{CC}.$ A STORE operation is initiated with power provided by the V{CAP} capacitor.